A priori error analysis of the proximal Galerkin method: Framework for the analysis of the proximal Galerkin method

 \subsection{Convergence rates and mesh-independence}

 We now derive abstract error convergence rates from \Cref{thm:BAEP} and \Cref{thm:conv_multipliers,lemma:nonpoly_approx}.
 For simplicity, we focus on the following spaces $V \subset H^1(\Omega)$ and $V \subset H^1(\Omega; \R^n)$.
-Hereafter, we do not explicitly differentiate between scalar and vector-valued spaces, using the notation for the scalar space while noting that the same results hold, mutatis mutandis, for vector-valued spaces.
-To derive error rates, we require the following quasi-interpolation assumption on the stability and approximation of the Fortin and enriching operators.
-The decomposition of the enriching map given in~\cref{eq:EnrichingMapDecomposition} reflects the constructions used in \Cref{sec:error_rates,sec:error_rates_sig}, below.
+Hereafter, we do not explicitly differentiate between scalar and vector-valued spaces, using the notation for the scalar space while noting that the same results hold, mutatis mutandis, for vector-valued spaces. \rami{ To derive error rates, we require the construction of a \textit{reconstruction operator} that allows us to control the last term in \eqref{eq:main_estimate}.
+In turn, we make the following general assumption, which is critical to the definition of this map.
+First, we motivate this assumption with a remark. \begin{remark}[Motivating \Cref{assumption:maptointerior}] \Cref{eq:lvpp_g_1} allows the PG method to be viewed as a partially-\textit{nonconforming} finite element method in the sense that the approximations $\{u_h^\ell\}$ generally do not belong to the feasible set $K$, where the true solution $u^*$ resides.
+Instead, \cref{eq:lvpp_g_1} characterizes an approximate feasible set $K_h \not\subset K$ containing the iterates $\{u_h^\ell\}$.
+For example, consider the obstacle problem, \Cref{example:obstacle}, with the Shannon entropy from \Cref{example:shannon_entropy}, and suppose that $W_h = \mathbb{P}_0(\mathcal{T}_h)$.
+Then, by choosing $w_h = \chi_T$ (the indicator function of an element $T$), we see that